HISTORY OF THE KING OF PRUSSIA, Fore Street Bovey Tracey.

 Figure 1.
 The King of Prussia.
 Frances Billinge 2017

 No record yet found explains either when the public house was so named or why.
-The web site for a public house of the same name in Fowey in Cornwall suggests it was the nick-name of a local smuggler who frequented that hostelry, so it could be that that family had a link with Bovey Tracey; or the name might have arisen from the state visit to England of the King of Prussia among other sovereigns to a celebration in 1814, in connection with the Napoleonic wars, which was widely reported in the local press.2 British Listed Buildings gives its status as Grade II, describing it as sixteenth to seventeenth century and re-modelled in the nineteenth century.3
+The web site for a public house of the same name in Fowey in Cornwall suggests it was the nick-name of a local smuggler who frequented that hostelry.2 Perhaps the family had a link with Bovey Tracey.
+British Listed Buildings gives its status as Grade II, describing it as sixteenth to seventeenth century and re-modelled in the nineteenth century.3

 The site of The King of Prussia is in a prime position along the main street of the historic borough.
-It is very close to the green where the weekly market was held since at least 1219.4 We do not know what buildings there were at that time and in the ensuing centuries, but visitors to the market would have needed refreshment and possibly lodgings.
-Records tell us that in the seventeen and eighteen hundreds The King of Prussia was known as ‘formerly Prowse’s house where John Searle had lately lived’.5 We will start by seeing what is known of these two families.
+It is very close to the green where the weekly market was held since at least 1219.7 We do not know what buildings there were at that time and in the ensuing centuries, but visitors to the market would have needed refreshment and possibly lodgings.
+Records tell us that in the seventeen and eighteen hundreds The King of Prussia was known as ‘formerly Prowse’s house where John Searle had lately lived.’8

 THE SEARLE FAMILY IN BOVEY TRACEY IN THE SEVENTEENTH CENTURY